haritech007/FrameworkJS/README.md

 # FrameworkJS
 Easy to use, Fast to load and Small in size library (not Framework) to create any single page application.
+Demo. https://figmanet.in/

 This is a small size library which is used to create a small size Single Page Application.
 This is built on top of Core JavaScript.
 It doesn't require extensive knowledge of any kind of SPA frameworks.
 Only basic knowledge of HTML, CSS and JavaScript required to use this to create single page applications.